 There are many different types of musical form, and for a quick guide to all of the types, see our post here: Guide To Musical Form.

-Musical form is often analyzed and labelled by letters (A, B, C, D…) representing different sections in the music.
+Musical form is often analyzed and labeled by letters (A, B, C, D…) representing different sections in the music.

-Whether the sections are short (phrases), or long (passages, movements), we can use these letters as a guide to show if a section repeats, or varies a small amount, or moves to another section, etc.
+Whether the sections are short (phrases) or long (passages, movements), we can use these letters as a guide to show if a section repeats, varies a small amount, or moves to another section, etc.

 Definition of Strophic Form